-Solid Waste Management Concern Names of Planning Areas and Agencies that Could Address the Concern via Joint Action(s) Lack of recycling within the region.
+Solid Waste Management Concern Names of Planning Areas and Agencies thatCould Address the Concern via Joint Action(s) Lack of recycling within the region.
 Based on annual distribution of funds from TCEQ, assist funding for cities to provide PSAs, mail information, TV commercials, etc. to educate on the need to recycle and advertise locations of easy drop-off.
 SPAG to provide grants for cities to add recycling facilities, additional drop-off locations.
-Possible funding in the long-term to develop a region-wide materials recovery facility.
+Possible funding in the long-term to develop a region wide MRF.
+SPAG will survey potential interested municipalities, commercial vendors, or industrial sectors to partner with on constructing additional capable recycling facilities or joining financial efforts to combine recyclable goods to transport to nearest facility.
 Continued improper disposal of tires in the region.
 Based on annual distribution of funds from TCEQ, assist funding for additional facilities to accept and process disposal of tires.
 Cities and counties to provide education and awareness on the proper disposal of tires and offer incentives to avoid illegal dumping.
 Continued improper disposal of household hazardous waste.
 Based on annual distribution of funds from TCEQ, assist funding for cities to provide PSAs, mail information, TV commercials, etc. to educate on the dangers of improper disposal of HHW.
 SPAG to provide funds for cities to introduce additional community clean up days or provide standing facilities for easy HHW drop off.